njustcjj/SENZ020-ESP8266-WiFi-Module/README.md

 ### Introduction

-> SENZ020 ESP8266 has a powerful on-chip processing and storage capacity, built-in 32-bit processor, built-in Lwip protocol stack.
+> SENZ020 ESP8266 ESP-01S Moudle has a powerful on-chip processing and storage capacity, built-in 32-bit processor, built-in Lwip protocol stack.
 > And SENZ020 is a Serial-to-WIFI module applicable to a variety of 3.3V single-chip system.
 It can be used for Arduino, wireless data transfer, remote control.
 It supports AP+STA mode co-exist.
 And you could configure various parameters via AT commands.

 ### Specification